-The level of reduction of CO2 emissions recorded up to 2017, if projected forward to 2025, indicates that the Local Plan target for CO2 emissions will be met.
+The level of reduction of CO2 emissions recorded up to 2017, if projected forward to 2025, indicates that the Local Plan target for 2.28 per capita (t) CO2 emissions (a 60% reduction from 2004 levels) will be met.

 Whilst the overall trend for centrally monitored CO2 levels shows a reduction, air quality in central areas of Ipswich, and indeed in other towns and cities in the UK and beyond remains an issue.
 The Government's revised Air Quality Strategy for England, Scotland, Wales and Northern Ireland was a direct response to the requirements of the Environment Act 1995 and it set health based standards and objectives covering seven pollutants: